Global Understanding and Peacebuilding

 Please contact us with questions or to share ideas regarding collaborative efforts.

-From the Center for Global Understanding and Peacemaking
+From The Center for Global Understanding and Peacebuilding

 Brethren Missionaries in China: A Heritage of Peacemaking